Best Web Development Bachelor's Programs 2025

 Grad Rate

-Best Web Development Programs - Top 10 Bachelor's — Complete Program Data
+Best Web Development Programs - Top 10 Bachelor's, Complete Program Data

 1. #1.
-University of Arizona
+University of Arizona — Bachelor's Web Development

+Hakia ranks University of Arizona's bachelor's web development program #1.
+Delivery: on-campus.
 Location: Tucson, AZ | Type: Public | Tuition: $11,546/year | Graduation Rate: 68% | Score: 67.1

 What makes University of Arizona stand out: Arizona's Applied Computing program uniquely combines six specialized emphasis areas under one flexible degree, allowing students to customize their education for emerging fields like AI and DevOps while maintaining strong fundamentals in web and software development.

-Program Overview: The University of Arizona offers several computing and information science programs, but does not appear to have a dedicated "Web Development" program.
+Program Overview: The University of Arizona offers several computing and information science programs, but doesn't appear to have a dedicated "Web Development" program.
 Instead, students interested in web development can pursue the Bachelor of Applied Science in Applied Computing through the College of Information Science, which includes a Software Development emphasis that covers web programming, application development, and related technologies.
 This 120-credit online program costs $525 per credit and is ranked in the top 3% of online bachelor's programs nationally by U.S. News & World Report.
 The Applied Computing program features six specialized areas of emphasis including Software Development, Information Management, Network Operations, Applied Artificial Intelligence, Cloud Computing, and DevOps.
 Students gain hands-on experience with state-of-the-art online technologies and interactive assessments designed for "learning by doing."
 The Software Development emphasis specifically covers object-oriented programming, web programming, systems programming, and data analysis - providing a strong foundation for web development careers.
 The program is designed to prepare graduates for careers across government, private, and public organizations in fields ranging from finance to manufacturing.

 Degree Programs: Bachelor of Applied Science in Applied Computing - Software Development Emphasis (4 years); Bachelor of Science in Information Science (4 years)